SpongePowered/SpongeDocs/source/contributing/implementation/debugging/index.rst

     See :doc:`../../../plugin/debugging` for debugging a plugin and :ref:`usingDebugger` tips.

 These sections provide information for debugging Sponge itself.
-Whether you need to debug SpongeForge, SpongeVanilla, SpongeCommon, or SpongeAPI, setup your workspace for a SpongeForge or SpongeVanilla implementation.
-SpongeCommon and SpongeAPI are debugged within the implementation set up.
+Whether you need to debug SpongeForge, SpongeVanilla, SpongeCommon, or SpongeAPI, set up your workspace for a SpongeForge or SpongeVanilla implementation.
+SpongeCommon and SpongeAPI are debugged within the implementation setup.

 See :doc:`../../../about/structure` for more information.